Inch Cape Wind Farm: Construction

 Siemens Energy were awarded the contract to construct the substations for the project, both offshore and onshore.

 In January 2024, construction of the onshore substation started.
 The works are being undertaken for Siemens Energy by civil engineering contractor Careys.

+In July/August 2025, the offshore substation was installed on a 68 m high jacket foundation.
+The 2700 tonne Offshore Transformer Module (OTM) was built by Siemens and for the first time contains two circuits, each comprising a transformer and reactor.
+It was fabricated and fitted out at the Smulders yard in Wallsend, by a team of over 250 people.
+The completed module was then transported to site on a barge and installed by the Heerema Marine Contractors semi-submersible crane vessel Sleipnir.